damemi/opentelemetry-operator-sample/chapters/README.md

 [recipes](../recipes) from this repo to build a realistic scenario in which those samples could be applied.

+In this story you assume the role of the new technical lead at a fledgling startup, FooCo.
+The company is excited to launch and grow, and it's your job to help that go smoothly using OpenTelemetry.

 The chapters are roughly organized into the following sections:

 ## Section 1 - Background